RodSalg/RodSalg/README.md

-:computer: I am majoring in computer engineering!
+:computer: I Am undergraduate student in computer engineering at the federal university of Amazonas in the last semester.

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning C, Java, PHP and Ladder Logic.
+:books: I currently work with Industrial Automation and robotics projects, with an emphasis on Python, C#, SPEL + Epson, Ladder and others.

 ## About me